 Gretzky also reaches 100 points for the 10th consecutive season, extending his own NHL record.

-1945: The Boston Bruins set an NHL record for fastest four goals by one team during a 14-3 victory against the New York Rangers at Boston Garden.
-The Bruins score four times in a span of 1:20 during the second period.
-Bill Cowley leads Boston with four goals, and Ken Smith has three goals and an assist.
+1945: The Boston Bruins set an NHL record for the fastest four goals by one team during a 14-3 victory against the New York Rangers at Boston Garden.
+The Bruins score four times in a span of 1:20 in the second period.
+Bill Cowley leads Boston with four goals, and Ken Smith scores three goals and has an assist.

 1985: Dionne scores a first-period goal against the Edmonton Oilers.
 It's the 611th of his NHL career, moving him past Bobby Hull into third place on the all-time list.
-Dionne is one of seven Kings to score in the first two periods but the Oilers overcome a 7-3 deficit in the third period for an 8-7 win at Northlands Coliseum.
+Dionne is one of seven Kings to score in the first two periods but the Oilers rally from down 7-3 in the third for an 8-7 win at Northlands Coliseum.

 1986: Denis Potvin ties Bobby Orr's record for defensemen by scoring his 270th NHL goal.
 His goal at 15:48 of the second period proves to be the game-winner in the New York Islanders' 7-3 victory against the Philadelphia Flyers at Nassau Coliseum.

 1995: Mats Sundin scores his first goal with the visiting Toronto Maple Leafs in a 3-2 loss to the San Jose Sharks.
-Sundin, acquired in a trade with the Quebec Nordiques on June 28, 1994, scores a Maple Leafs record 420 goals in 13 seasons with Toronto and earns induction into the Hockey Hall of Fame in 2012.
+Sundin, acquired in a trade with the Quebec Nordiques on June 28, 1994, goes on to score a Maple Leafs record 420 goals in 13 seasons and earns induction into the Hockey Hall of Fame in 2012.

-2001: The Penguins defeat the Chicago Blackhawks 4-0 at United Center in the first-ever NHL game featuring two European-trained coaches.
-Ivan Hlinka is behind the bench for the Penguins, and Alpo Suhonen coaches the Blackhawks.
+2001: The Penguins defeat the Chicago Blackhawks 4-0 at United Center in the first NHL game to feature two European-trained coaches.
+Ivan Hlinka coaches the Penguins, and Alpo Suhonen coaches the Blackhawks.
 Four players score for Pittsburgh and Garth Snow makes 24 saves for the shutout.